Autism Resource blog:

 twitter iconfacebook iconlinkedin icon

-• Discuss Valentine's Day with your child's teachers.
+• Talk with your child’s school.
+Discuss Valentine's Day with your child's teachers.
 Be honest and direct with your child's school staff about any previous experience your child may have had.
-Ask your child's teachers/support staff about how they have previously approached V-day celebrations for students with special needs.
+Ask your child's teachers/support staff about how they have previously approached Valentine’s Day celebrations for students with special needs.
+Ask your child’s school if they have an “all-inclusive rule” where everyone gives and receives a card, candy, or flowers.
+If so, get a list of names ahead of time, and be sure to ask your teachers about any allergies.
+Preparing in advance will help kids who need more time to fill out each Valentine message.

-• Will your child have difficulty writing individual cards?
-Are there too many kids in your child’s class?
-Buy the pre-made packs of Valentine’s cards.
-It may be fun for your child to pick out pre-made cards with their favorite character on it.
+• Support your child in writing notes.
+If your child will have trouble writing individual notes, buy pre-made packs of Valentine’s cards.
+It may be fun for your child to pick out cards with their favorite character on it.
 Personally, I’ll be buying Frozen 2 and Avenger cards.
+If writing is out of the question, consider getting your child's name as a sticker or stamp from Etsy.
+A sticker or stamp is a cute and creative way to easily place a name on a card.

 If you or your family need extra support surrounding Valentine’s Day, chat with one of the BCBAs at AnswersNow to create a plan specifically for your child.